 - Two reference letters are required

 - If you are currently a student, at least one of the reference letters must be an academic one, from a professor/instructor.
-The other letter can be from an employer who has supervised you (perhaps from a recent summer job or internship).
+The other letter can be from an employer who has supervised you (perhaps from a recent summer job or internship) or from a supervisor of any volunteer work you may have done.
 However, you can have two academic reference letters, if you'd like.

-- If you are no longer a student or have been out of school for a few years, then two professional recent reference letters are acceptable instead of academic reference letters, as your professors may not no longer know you.
+- If you are no longer a student and have been out of school for a few years, then two professional recent reference letters are acceptable instead of academic reference letters, as your professors may no longer know you.

-- It is best to have referees who know you wel,l and recently, write reference letters.
+- It is best to have referees who know you well and are recent

 - Please note that a referee must be someone who has supervised you, whether at university or work or a volunteer position.
 It cannot be a friend or a relative.